 Today I am sharing two illustrations I commissioned from my youngest son, Paul F.S.
-Bauer, as illustrations for The Dire Deeds of the Guild of Ornamental Hermits.
-There is a scene in the book where the Elves teach rune casting and I wanted the results illustrated.
-Paul added the additional design elements, based on his own inspiration, and I think they are perfectly appropriate for an otherworldly divination.
-And his hand-stippling is truly amazing!
+Bauer, for The Dire Deeds of the Guild of Ornamental Hermits.
+There is a scene in the book where the Elves teach divination using the Elder Futhark runes, and I wanted the results illustrated.
+Paul added the additional design elements based on his own inspiration and I think they are perfectly appropriate for an imagined Elven adaptation.

-This one features a reversed Berkana, as this is how it showed up in a rune casting during the novel.
+This one below features a reversed Berkana, which is how it showed up in the rune casting for the chapter.
+These days, I don’t read reversals.

 The first book, The Dire Deeds of the Guild of Ornamental Hermits, is set in a fictitious “Hermitville Farm and Arts Collective” in the Puna district of Hawai’i Island, during a “not too distant future” when the U.S. occupation has ended and the government of the Hawaiian Kingdom is rapidly reorganizing.
 Unfortunately, the Hermits of “Hermitville” realize their own occupation has had unintended mystical and spiritual consequences, causing the Elves of the Realm to return and revive the Guild.